smilewithkhushi/crypto-tea/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you found this project helpful, consider buying me a tea! ☕
+If you found this project helpful, consider starring this repo or buying me a tea! ☕